Bleed screw: Domestic heating radiators

 On a home radiator unit, the bleed screw can be opened, usually by means of a key, to allow unwanted air to escape from the unit.
 Bleed screws are also found on some pump types fulfilling a similar purpose.

 They are most often located at the top of the radiator on the side of the inflow pipe.
 The screw itself, usually a hexagonal or square knob, is inside a small round protrusion.

 The key looks similar to that used to wind a clock.
 It is inserted into the protrusion, mates with the bleed screw and turns it.
 Opening the bleed screw then allows air which has risen to the top of the radiator system (the top of the radiator itself) to escape and new water to take its place.
-Removing the air and allowing water to displace it makes the radiator work more efficiently since water conducts heat better than air.
+Any air in the system prevents the working fluid, which carries the heat, from occupying the same space, reducing heating.

-A domestic radiator may need bleeding in this way either during a heating upgrade, power flushing or simply when the radiator feels colder at the top can indicate there is air in the radiator that needs to be released.
+A domestic radiator may need bleeding in this way either during a heating upgrade or power flushing, or any time air has been allowed to enter the system.